-Applications like Salesforce aren’t just limited in how the data is recovered.
+Popular SaaS applications aren’t just limited in how the data is recovered.
 They’re limited in how the data is backed up, how often and how long it’s retained.
 These limitations will ultimately hinder your ability to maintain continuity when data loss occurs.

 An ideal SaaS backup solution is one that:

 - Backs up all data within the SaaS application: Platforms like Google Workspace and M365 contain a lot of data, across their many different services.
 Look for a SaaS backup solution that protects all data, across the entire suite, rather than a single service such as OneDrive.